thedropbears/pysteamworks/README.md

-# pysteamworks
-The Drop Bears' code for their 2017 Steamworks robot
+# PySteamworks: The Drop Bears' code for their 2017 robot.